HakaiInstitute/GlintMaskGenerator/README.md

     - You can most likely just do `conda env create -f environment.yml` with the environment.yml file provided in this repository.

 ## glint_mask_RGB.py
-This is the method based on work by Tom Bell at UC Santa Barbara.
+This is the method based on Matlab code written by Tom Bell at UC Santa Barbara from 2019-06-28.

 ### Running the code
 `glint_mask_RGB.py` can be run as a command line script or incorporated into other Python scripts for more advanced use cases.